RandomGamingDev/WebGL2FBO/README.md

 # WebGL2FBO
 A simple library for OOP encapsulation and abstraction of some of WebGL2 Framebuffers and the Renderbuffers they rely on.

+Note: If you wanna see examples of how to use the library check out https://github.com/RandomGamingDev/WebGL2FBO/tree/main/examples

 There are the `Framebuffer` and `Renderbuffer` classes which can be used alongside regular WebGL code or with libraries that can interface with regular WebGL code (this includes a library that I made for WebGL2 textures that I recommend you use when using this library here's the [link](https://github.com/RandomGamingDev/WebGL2Tex))

 In order to properly render to the buffer's dimensions use `gl.viewport` in order to set the proper viewport and then set it back.